 9 Ways to Save Money on Protein

-- Pick up meat on sale or reduced rates, package with a FoodSaver* and freeze.
+- Buy larger quantities of meat when it’s on sale or marked down, package with a FoodSaver, and freeze.

-- Buy meat in bulk at a lower price and repackage in family size – this is where a club membership comes in handy.
+- Buy ground beef or roasts in bulk at a lower price and repackage to family size (club memberships can save you money here).

-- Buy chicken on sale, pre-cook in the slow cooker, shred and freeze for quick easy meals on busy nights.
-If you have the option in your area, Zaycon delivers throughout the year and has amazing prices*.
+- Buy chicken on sale, precook in the slow cooker, shred and freeze for quick easy meals on busy nights.

 - Use 1/2 the amount of ground meat a recipe calls for and mix with finely chopped mushrooms.